#FeelAlpine

 Is registration required?

 Yes.
-You must register before making your first booking.
-Once you have successfully registered, you can make a booking.
+You must register before making your first booking through our group reservation tool.
+Once you have successfully registered, you can make reservations.

 What happens if you arrive without a reservation?